-A growing community of scholars and researchers has been interpreting all aspects of L.M.
+A growing international community of scholars and researchers has been interpreting all aspects of L.M.
 Montgomery, including adaptations and extensions in print, on screen, on stage, and as part of commodity culture.
 These researchers continue to find new ways to examine this body of work, in terms of empire and nation, sexuality and repression, performance and resistance, parody and allusion, space and place, memory and forgetting, as well as national and international appeal and reception.

 The L.M.
 Montgomery Library